Category: Op-Eds

 On Liberal Bigotry, the HS Department and the “Progressive” Space: How Does Implicit Islamophobia and Casteism Permeate?

-– Yatin Satish This article describes a very particular kind of person who thinks it doesn’t apply to them.
+Read more: On Liberal Bigotry, the HS Department and the “Progressive” Space: How Does Implicit Islamophobia and Casteism Permeate?– Yatin Satish This article describes a very particular kind of person who thinks it doesn’t apply to them.
 Yes, you.
 It has to do with the modern political Liberal, who takes it upon themselves to play reasonable “peacemaker” between the Left and the Right.
-From Biden’s U.S.A., to Trudeau’s Canada, to Macron’s France, to Read More
+From Biden’s U.S.A., to Trudeau’s Canada, to Macron’s France, to…

 12–17 minutes